Does your cruise begin or end in Montréal? Here’s how to get around Montréal by car, train, bus, or bicycle.

 Biking around Montréal

-On our first drive around the city, I was amazed to see how many people were traveling by bicycle.
-Not only were there many bike lanes on the streets, there were also areas with dedicated biking ways that were blocked off from the regular vehicle traffic.
+On our first drive around the city, I was amazed to see how many people traveled by bicycle.
+Not only were there many bike lanes on the streets, but there were also areas with dedicated biking ways that were blocked off from the regular vehicle traffic.